inspirehep/inspire-next/docs/tests.rst

   $ docker-compose -f docker-compose.test.yml run --rm acceptance

-Via Docker with a graphical instance of Firefox (macOS)
+Via Docker with a graphical instance of Firefox (MacOS)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Check the first step in the `Via Docker`_ section.